Site Search Analytics and GA4: How to See What Your Visitor is Searching for on Your Website

 4. Take Action: Create (or optimize) content based on your new insights into your visitors’ needs

-According to our research, many sites don’t even have a search tool (only 54% do).
+A lot of websites don’t even have a search tool (only 54% do according to our research).
 Some sites have them in just one section (on this website, it’s just on the blog), and some sites have more than one search tool!

 Site Search setup in Google Analytics 4 (GA4)

-For site search tracking in GA4, we’ll use a simple Free Form Exploration.
 Just as Google Search Console shows search activity on Google, this GA4 Exploration shows search activity on your site.
-As long as the GA4 tag is installed in your Google Tag Manager container, you’re ready to go.
+As long as the GA4 tag is installed in your Google Tag Manager container, you’re ready to get started.

 A list will slide in from the right.
-Use the search tool at the top to find “Search terms.”
-Select it and import it.
+Use the search tool at the top to find “Search Site Terms” and select it.
+Next search for “Event name” and select it.
+Click Confirm.

 ga4 report showing how to add a dimension